rancher/docs/content/rancher/v2.x/en/upgrades/upgrade-scenarios/ha-server-upgrade/_index.md

     ```
 kubectl --kubeconfig=kube_config_rancher-cluster.yml set image deployment/cattle cattle-server=rancher/rancher:<VERSION_TAG> -n cattle-system
     ```
     Replace `<VERSION_TAG>` with the version that you want to upgrade to.
-For a list of tags available, see [DockerHub](https://hub.docker.com/r/rancher/rancher/tags/).
-However, don't use any tag suffixed with `-rc`, as they are used for testing and are not officially supported.
+For a list of tags available, see the [Rancher Forum Announcements](https://forums.rancher.com/c/announcements).

     **Step Result:** The upgrade begins.
 Rancher Server may be unavailable for a few minutes.